 Read Across America Celebration

 As a part of MIOSM, the CSO will celebrate music through story.
-CSO volunteers will read the story of When Marian Sang by Pam Munoz Ryan and present the book to the music teacher or school library.
+CSO volunteers will read the story of Ketzel the Cat who Composed by Lesléa Newman and present the book to the music teacher or school library.

 This story would be an excellent follow-up to the CSO’s Young People’s Concerts Compose Yourself!